foxfox59/lyllyplayer/README.md

 - Optimize memory usage
 - Improve theme color auto selection
 - Improve window snapping
-- Playlist enhancements (sorting, queue, adding files/URLs to existing playlists, etc).
+- Playlist enhancements (sorting, queue, adding files/URLs to existing playlists, etc)
+- Improve search (search for playlists instead of individual songs/videos)
-- Linux builds — desktop player on Linux (would mean a non-WPF UI stack or a separate port; current codebase targets Windows / WPF).
+- Linux builds — desktop player on Linux (would mean a non-WPF UI stack or a separate port; current codebase targets Windows / WPF)
-- Android release — mobile variant (separate app surface and packaging from the current Windows project).
+- Android release — mobile variant (separate app surface and packaging from the current Windows project)
-- I18N - currently only in English, add support for multiple languages and make sure themes don't break.
+- I18N - currently only in English, add support for multiple languages and make sure themes don't break
-- External visualization support (at least MilkDrop).
+- External visualization support (at least MilkDrop)
-- Custom layouts, even wild shapes like old Media Player.
+- Custom layouts, even wild shapes like old Media Player
-  - Custom border width was a thing, but it's too much of a headache to fix with AI so it's disabled for now (and it's not really a very useful option anyway).
+  - Custom border width was a thing, but it's too much of a headache to fix with AI so it's disabled for now (and it's not really a very useful option anyway)

 I'll let the AI do its thing now.
 Hope you enjoy this little player.
 If you feel like it and/or find any bugs, especially ones that crash or make you have a bad time, please feel free to report them, I'll see what I can do.